Growth Metrics

 Tyson Foods (TSN) Long-Term Debt Repayments (2016 - 2025)

-Tyson Foods' Long-Term Debt Repayments history spans 16 years, with the latest figure at $509.0 million for Q4 2025.
+Tyson Foods (TSN) has disclosed Long-Term Debt Repayments for 16 consecutive years, with $509.0 million as the latest value for Q4 2025.